crista/exercises-in-programming-style/README.md

 exercises-in-programming-style
 ==============================

-Comprehensive collection of well-known programming styles using a simple computational task, term frequency
+Comprehensive collection of well-known, and not so well-known, programming styles using a simple computational task, term frequency.

+Additions are welcome!